 Zooey was the first to break the silence, “I don’t want to go to some party with a nerdy kid.
 We’re like that kid’s dream come true.
 It’s gross.
 And this whole thing is like the plot of some bad movie.
 I’m out.”
 Although she seemed to be resolved to spend the night on the couch, Zooey checked her hair for any loose strands in a large mirror hanging in the foyer, gently patting the thick braid across the top of her head that fed into a high, teased ponytail.

-“No, you can’t be out,” Cathy whined.
+“No, you can’t be out,” Ariana whined.
 “That wasn’t even the guy we’re going to party with.
 That wasn’t Joe.
 That was just some kid they sent to see what we look like.”

 Before Zooey had a chance to reply, K-Pop began playing in the kitchen.
 The ringtone belonged to only one possible party.
-Cathy ran over to the phone, limbs flailing, and answered it.
-After a brief conversation, Cathy put the phone on mute.
+Ariana ran over to the phone, limbs flailing, and answered it.
+After a brief conversation, Ariana put the phone on mute.